NathanLouth/DebianKiosk/README.md

 # Kiosk System Setup Script

 ## Overview
 This script configures a Linux system to run as a kiosk.
-It sets up an automatic login for the `kiosk` user, starts the X server, and launches Chromium in kiosk mode to display a predefined web page.
+It sets up an automatic login for the kiosk user, starts the X server, and launches Chromium in kiosk mode to display a predefined web page.
 The system also disables the GRUB boot menu and boots directly into the kiosk interface.

 ## Prerequisites
 - A fresh installation of Debian Linux with no GUI installed.
-- A user account named `kiosk` (ensure this user exists before running the script).
+- A user account named kiosk (ensure this user exists before running the script).
 - root privileges to run administrative commands.

 ## What the Script Does
 1. **Remove CD-ROM as APT Source:**
-   It comments out lines in `/etc/apt/sources.list` that reference `cdrom:`, so package updates do not try to access the CD-ROM.
+   It comments out lines in /etc/apt/sources.list that reference cdrom:, so package updates do not try to access the CD-ROM.

 2. **Update the System:**
    The script updates the APT package list to ensure the system is up-to-date.

 3. **Install Necessary Packages:**
    It installs the following essential packages:
-   - `xorg`: The X Window System.
+   - xorg: The X Window System.
-   - `xinit`: A utility for starting the X server.
+   - xinit: A utility for starting the X server.
-   - `chromium`: The Chromium browser for kiosk mode.
+   - chromium: The Chromium browser for kiosk mode.
-   - `alsa-utils`: Audio utilities including amixer for volume control.
+   - alsa-utils: Audio utilities including amixer for volume control.

 4. **Create Systemd Service Override for Getty Service:**
-   The script creates a custom systemd service configuration to enable automatic login for the `kiosk` user at the first terminal (tty1).
+   The script creates a custom systemd service configuration to enable automatic login for the kiosk user at the first terminal (tty1).

-5. **Configure Autologin for the `kiosk` User:**
+5. **Configure Autologin for the kiosk User:**
-   It modifies the systemd service configuration to allow the `kiosk` user to log in automatically without a password.
+   It modifies the systemd service configuration to allow the kiosk user to log in automatically without a password.

 6. **Configure X11 to Start Chromium in Kiosk Mode:**
-   The script adds the `startx` command to the `.bashrc` file of the `kiosk` user, ensuring the X server starts upon login.
-It also creates a custom `.xinitrc` file to configure:
+   The script adds the startx command to the .bashrc file of the kiosk user, ensuring the X server starts upon login.
+It also creates a custom .xinitrc file to configure:
    - Screen resolution
    - Launch Chromium in full-screen kiosk mode
    - Set system volume to maximum using amixer

 7. **Update the GRUB Configuration:**
-   It disables the GRUB boot menu timeout by setting `GRUB_TIMEOUT=0`, ensuring the system boots directly to the kiosk interface.
+   It disables the GRUB boot menu timeout by setting GRUB_TIMEOUT=0, ensuring the system boots directly to the kiosk interface.

 8. **Update GRUB:**
-   The script runs `update-grub` to apply the new GRUB settings.
+   The script runs update-grub to apply the new GRUB settings.

 9. **Reboot the System:**
    The system is rebooted automatically, and upon restart, the kiosk setup will be active.